solimanalmansor/OSWE-Prep/OSWE-Labs/ManageEngine/pg_extensions/README.md

 ## Exploitation
+**Note: This exploit will work only if the attacker is on the same network as the target system.**
 ### Spawn a Samba share server on your Kali attacking machine hosting the malicious DLL file (`rev_shell.dll`)
 ```
 ┌──(kali㉿kali)-[~]